Is A Golf Ball Hollow Or Solid

 Solid core golf balls have been a traditional choice for many golfers.
 The primary attribute that sets them apart is their solid, single-piece construction.
 Solid core balls typically feature a large, solid rubber core encased within additional layers.

-See also How To Hit Irons Higher
+See also How To Paint A Golf Driver Head

 The solid core design allows for increased compression, resulting in higher initial ball speeds off the clubface.
 This characteristic makes solid core balls desirable for players seeking maximum distance and lower spin rates.